ephieo/book_app_8th/Downloads/book_app_8th/ReadMe.md

       - I did this by writing a function called `correctString()` that took in a string and then replaced all characters that were not alphanumeric or a dash or underscore with an empty string `""`.
       - I then moved this function into the utils file to abstract it from index.js.
     #### FEEDBACK :
-3. I noticed the *`fetchFromApi()`* method appears to be doing multiple actions, such as retrieving the data, then displaying the results etc. How can we make this function more readable?
+3.  <span style="color:red"> I noticed the *`fetchFromApi()`* method appears to be doing multiple actions, such as retrieving the data, then displaying the results etc. How can we make this function more readable?</span>.

     - #### Notes :